openstack-archive/fuel-plugin-dynatrace/doc/qa/source/systemtesting.rst

                    fuel-docs/userdocs/fuel-install-guide/plugins/plugins_ins
                    tall_plugins.html>`_
                 #.
 Create environment with enabled plugin in Fuel Web UI
                 #.
-Add 3 controller nodes and apply the Dynatrace OneAgent
+Add 3 controller nodes and apply the Controller role to
-                   role to all 3, 1 compute node, and 1 Dynatrace Security Gateway node
+                   all 3, 1 compute node, and 1 Dynatrace Security Gateway node
                 #.
 Run network verification
                 #.
 Deploy the cluster
                 #.
 Verify there were no error messages during the deployment